exu3/connect/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

-If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+If you're using [Visual Studio Code](https://code.visualstudio.com/) install the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

 ## Building and running in production mode